vkakde/weather-app/README.md

-# weather-app
+# Weather-app
-C++ client-server application for serving current weather reports from around the globe using OpenWeather API
+C++ client-server application for serving current weather reports from around the globe using OpenWeather API.
+Single server can serve multiple clients via ZMQ pipes.

-# note
+# Note
-This project is a WIP
+This project is WIP.

 # External libraries and build steps for Linux
 ## POCO C++ Library (provides REST, JSON and MongoDB utilities for C++)